 What a dreary day it was yesterday!
 The first few photos (everything until dinner) are from my cell phone since I forgot my camera at home.
 Look at the skyline!
 Up beyond those clouds there is supposed to be the rest of a building.
-In keeping with the fall weather I went over to Starbucks for my favorite Caramel Apple Spice.
-Beyond delicious!
-On the side I had a piece of their lemon pound cake - since I'm not giving up on summer yet.

 So for lunch I recreated one of my favorite Panera salads (though they made it really easy by selling their salad dressings!).
 So spinach topped with mandarin oranges, pineapple, and strawberries.
 With a side of strawberry banana yogurt with Fiber One mixed in.
 If I don't look out the window - I might even forget it is mid-September.